-The entity issued 0.59 million (2018:\$1.51 million) convertible notes during the year.
-All convertible note are converted during the year.
+The entity issued 0.59 million (2018:\$1.51 million) convertible notes in 2019.
+All convertible notes were converted in 2019.
 The terms and conditions of the issue were as follows:

 Interest Rate No Interest is payable on Note Principle outstanding